What is a French Drain?

 French Drain

-The history of modern waterproofing can be traced back to the first weeping tile – the French drain.
-It’s named after Henry Flagg French, a lawyer from Concord, Massachusetts who sought a way to keep his farmhouse dry and popularized his technique in his book Farm Drainage (1859).
-French was an unlikely inventor because not only was he a lawyer, but also a one-time Assistant U.S. Treasury Secretary.
+The history of modern waterproofing can be traced back to the first weeping tile—the French drain.
+It’s named after Henry Flagg French, a lawyer from Concord, Massachusetts, who sought a way to keep his farmhouse dry and popularized his technique in his book Farm Drainage (1859).
+French was an unlikely inventor because he was not only a lawyer but also a one-time Assistant U.S. Treasury Secretary.

-French received an Ivey League education at Dartmouth and Harvard but was an avid agriculture enthusiast who would often experiment with applying science to farming, especially in the study of soil quality.
-Despite his most fruitful experiment – the French drain – having been conceived over 160 years ago, it’s used today has not changed much and is used in the waterproofing of homes across the Western world.
+French received an Ivy League education at Dartmouth and Harvard but was an avid agriculture enthusiast who often experimented with applying science to farming, especially in the study of soil quality.
+Despite his most fruitful experiment—the French drain—having been conceived over 160 years ago, its use today has not changed much and is used in the waterproofing of homes across the Western world.

-“We install weeping tiles in all our exterior basement waterproofing projects and the technology really hasn’t changed all that much [since 1859],” Chris Cavan, Vice-President of City Wide Group, a Toronto-based basement waterproofing company.
+“We install weeping tiles in all our exterior basement waterproofing projects, and the technology really hasn’t changed all that much [since 1859],” says Chris Cavan, Vice President of City Wide Group, a Toronto-based basement waterproofing company.

-The first French drain was a ditch dug out on an area of higher elevation near the house, with a slope along it, then filled in with gravel which rested on perforated roofing tiles in order to filter debris.
+The first French drain was a ditch dug out on a higher elevation near the house, with a slope along it.
+It was then filled in with gravel, which rested on perforated roofing tiles to filter debris.

 How Does It Work?

-A French drain involves a sloped trench lined with a perforated pipe running under a layer of gravel, fabric and soil.
+A French drain involves a sloped trench lined with a perforated pipe running under gravel, fabric, and soil.
 Its purpose is to direct water away from the home and off the property towards lower land.

 DIY French Drain